ardent-development/Clicker/README.txt

     - As you keep pressing [ENTER], `op(x)` will be executed and its result stored to `x`, over and over again.
 It's essentially recursively executing the operation with its own previous output every time you press [ENTER].
- * You may press [CLEAR] to exit the program and go back to the Home Screen at any time.
+ * You may press [CLEAR] or [HOME] to exit the program and go back to the Home Screen at any time.
  * Clicker will store your calculation history to a list or sequence of variables of your choice, if you tell it to do so.
     - Iteration numbers are 1-indexed, both when saving to a list and to a